-- Encourage your part-time and non-funded students to participate in GSO.
+- Encourage all graduate students to participate in GSO.
 This offers them a greater chance to be part of the BGSU community, become more familiar with BGSU campus and various service offices, and to meet other graduate students.

 Yes.
 There is no limit to the number of times or sessions a participant may attend.

-You must have your BGSU account set up first so you can log in to MyBGSU.
-Once you are logged in to MyBGSU you will see a navigation menu on the left – under Misc Services you will find Parking Registration.
-After you complete the online registration you will be able to pick up your permit from parking services located at 001 College Park.
-The fee for the parking permit is not covered by any assistantship waivers through the Graduate College and will be billed directly to student’s Bursar account.
-They also have a helpful FAQ page.
+You must have your BGSU account set up, so you can log in to MyBGSU.
+Once you are logged in to MyBGSU you will see a navigation menu on the left – under Misc Services you will find "Manage Parking Account."

 International students will be receiving a letter from International Student Services (ISS) which states that the student has valid F-1 or J-1 status.
 If they do not have the letter they should contact ISS as soon as possible to get a copy.